mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 A few times in the book, as the narrator is driving on a less-frequently-traveled road adjacent to the highway, he talks about the lifeless-looking faces of the passengers in cars.
 These passengers have elected to optimize travel as to make it as short as possible.
-However, it is during the struggles of "travel" that we truly learn.
+However, it is during the struggles of "traveling on the path less traveled" that we truly learn.
 In the classical thinking journey of diving deeper is when you are learning about the intricacies at many levels.
-If you optimize this travel away by just obtaining the answer, you won't truly appreciate the fact.
+If you optimize this travel away by just obtaining the answer, you won't truly appreciate the fact that you were just told.
 Throughout the book, the narrator is on a journey to define Quality.
-Quality is something

 When you are rushing and don't stop to think, it usually takes longer or comes out worse.